graphhopper/directions-api/docs-tour-optimization.md

 }
 ```

-It is quite unrealistic that if you travel all the way from Berlin to Munich that your stay in Munich takes 0 ms. Therefore, if your visit takes
+It is quite unrealistic that if you travel all the way from Berlin to Munich that your stay in Munich takes 0 seconds.
+Therefore, if your visit takes
 for example 2 hours, just add a ```duration``` attribute to your Munich visit.

 ```json